sagiegurari/duckscript/duckscript_sdk/src/sdk/std/ifelse/help.md

 #### Parameters

-* if/elseif - A command and its arguments to invoke and evaluate its output
+* if/elseif - A command and its arguments to invoke and evaluate its output, if a single value is provided an no such command exists, it is evaluated as a value.
 * else/end_if - no parameters

 #### Return Value